inab/trimal/docs/source/usage.rst

         Range: [0 - 1].

-Half Windows
+Window frame
 ==================

-Half window size, score of position i is the average of the window (i - n) to (i + n).
+Window frame size, score of position i is the average of the window (i - n) to (i + n).
 Only compatible with manual methods.

 .. option:: -w <n>

-        (half) General window size, applied to all stats.
+        General window frame size, applied to all stats.
             Not compatible with specific sizes.

 .. option:: -gw <n>

-        (half) Window size applied to Gaps.
+        Window frame size applied to Gaps.

 .. option:: -sw <n>

-        (half) Window size applied to Similarity.
+        Window frame size applied to Similarity.

 .. option:: -cw <n>

-        (half) Window size applied to Consistency.
+        Window frame size applied to Consistency.

 Statistics Output
 ==================